 Why I love ‘butter coffee’

-Other than the aforementioned disenchantment with breakfast, I love butter coffee (or ‘Bulletproof coffee’) for it’s convenience and taste.
+Other than the aforementioned disenchantment with breakfast, I love butter coffee for its convenience and taste.
 Oh, yes….it’s taste.
 It’s so rich and creamy and I have to admit that I

 almost prefer it over my beloved coffee and heavy cream (which I’ve broken up with following this last round of Whole30).

 I case you’re wondering, I’m not ‘Keto’.
-I don’t use my Pumpkin Spice Butter Coffee as part of an intermittent fasting protocol (though I could) I just prefer to start my day this way because it’s easy, it’s fast and I can make it though my workout with feeling heavy or full.
+I don’t use my Pumpkin Spice Butter Coffee as part of an intermittent fasting protocol (though I could) I just prefer to start my day this way because it’s easy, it’s fast and I can make it through my workout with feeling heavy or full.
 I find that I don’t get hungry for about 3-4 hours after drinking this and when I do, I opt for an early lunch and plan to have a snack later in the day (usually a small portion of a meal or some veggies with hummus).

 Don’t sweat the small stuff